 - Students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization. - Students who are attending a community college under an approved apprenticeship training program.

-The Health Fee Waiver Form is available at the following locations and online: Madera Community College and Madera Community College at Oakhurst, Admissions and Records Offices.
+The Health Fee Waiver form is available at the Madera Community College Admissions & Records office and online.
 The form must be turned in prior to the start of each semester.

-PARKING FEE
+PARKING FEE\